 Getting sick while travelling is never fun.
 Fortunately, healthcare in New Zealand is readily available for overseas visitors.
 Plus, you have multiple options, from free consultations with pharmacists to emergency care in hospitals.
 Even non-residents can go to a medical centre in New Zealand and seek medical advice from a doctor, otherwise known as a GP.
-We’ll guide through the healthcare system in New Zealand and what you need to know about seeing a doctor in New Zealand with this quick guide.
+We’ll guide you through the healthcare system and what you need to know about seeing a doctor in New Zealand.

-While you’re here, you might also be interested in the Health Tips For Travelling in New Zealand.
+While you’re here, you might also be interested in our Health Tips for Travelling in New Zealand.

-5 Tips for Seeing a Doctor in New Zealand
+5 Quick Tips for Seeing a Doctor in New Zealand

 - In an emergency, call 111